 Ideas for a Bento Box Lunch

-A Japanese box lunch or bento box lunch is a great way to make lunch for your little ones or even for yourself.
+A Japanese box lunch or bento box lunch is a great way to make lunch for your children or even for yourself.

 This type of lunch appeals to your eyes as well as your taste